Senegal: Colonial era

 In the mid-15th century, the Portuguese landed on the Senegal coastline, followed by traders representing other countries, including the French.
 Various European powers—Portugal, the Netherlands, and Great Britain—competed for trade in the area from the 15th century onward.

-In 1677, France gained control of what had become a minor departure point in the Atlantic slave trade: the island of Gorée next to modern Dakar, used as a base to purchase slaves from the warring chiefdoms on the mainland.
+In 1677, France gained control of what had become a minor hub in the Atlantic slave trade: the island of Gorée near modern Dakar, used as a base to purchase enslaved people from the warring chiefdoms on the mainland.

 European missionaries introduced Christianity to Senegal and the Casamance in the 19th century.
-It was only in the 1850s that the French began to expand onto the Senegalese mainland, after they abolished slavery and began promoting an abolitionist doctrine, adding native kingdoms like the Waalo, Cayor, Baol, and Jolof Empire.
-French colonists progressively invaded and took over all the kingdoms, except Siné and Saloum, under Governor Louis Faidherbe.
+It was only in the 1850s that the French began to expand onto the Senegalese mainland, after they abolished slavery and began promoting an abolitionist doctrine, adding native kingdoms like the Waalo, Cayor, Baol, and Jolof.
+French colonists under Governor Louis Faidherbe progressively invaded and took over all the kingdoms, except the Serer Kingdoms of Sine and Saloum.

 Yoro Dyao was in command of the canton of Foss-Galodjina and was set over Wâlo (Ouâlo) by Louis Faidherbe, where he served as a chief from 1861 to 1914.
-Senegalese resistance to the French expansion and curtailing of their lucrative slave trade was led in part by Lat-Dior, Damel of Cayor, and Maad a Sinig Kumba Ndoffene Famak Joof, the Maad a Sinig of Siné, resulting in the Battle of Logandème.
+Senegalese resistance to the French expansion was led in part by Lat-Dior, Damel of Cayor, and Maad a Sinig Kumba Ndoffene Famak Joof (the Maad a Sinig, King of Sine), resulting in the famous Battle of Logandème―the battle in which the Serer King of Sine went to war against the mighty French colonial empire, where the French decided to take revenge against Sine following their humiliating defeat at the Battle of Djilor.
+The Battle of Logandème was the first battle on Senegambian soil in which the French employed cannonballs.

-In 1915, over 300 Senegalese came under Australian command, ahead of the taking of Damascus by Australians, before the expected arrival of the famed Lawrence of Arabia.
-French and British diplomacy in the area were thrown into disarray.
+In 1915, over 300 Senegalese soldiers came under Australian command in preparation for the capture of Damascus, preceding the arrival of Lawrence of Arabia.
+This deployment created diplomatic tensions between French and British interests in the region.

+The Battle of Dakar (23–25 September 1940) was an unsuccessful Allied attempt to capture the strategic port and overthrow the pro-German Vichy French colonial administration.

-On 25 November 1958, Senegal became an autonomous republic within the French Community.
+On 25 November 1958, Senegal became an autonomous republic within the French Union.